kaltura/platform-install-packages/doc/Contributing-to-the-Kaltura-Platform.md

 $ /opt/kaltura/bin/kaltura-sanity.sh
 ```

-This might help you diagnose the issue yourself, if not, paste the results along with your report.
+This can help you diagnose the issue by yourself, if it does not, include the resulting output in your report.
-For questions, rather bug reports, please post at forum.kaltura.org.
+For questions, rather bug reports, please post at https://forum.kaltura.org.

 ## Contribution Guidelines
-* Please do not file big Pull Requests.
-It makes reviewing and ensuring correctness difficult.
-If possible, break it down in smaller commits/pulls, each related to a specific issue or subject
+* Please submit separate pull requests per feature/bug (it makes reviewing and approving code contributions easier)
-* Every commit should have a meaningful subject
+* Every commit should have a meaningful description
-* If the code has tests, they must pass before submitting the pull request
+* If the code has unit tests, they must pass before the pull request can be merged
-* When submitting a new feature, unit tests must be submitted as well
+* When submitting a new feature, unit tests must be written and included in the pull
 * Whenever possible, implement features as plugins, not by modifying Core code
 * Always keep performance in mind
-* If you are unsure about submitting a Pull request, ask one of the repository owners for clarification

-## Submitting Pull-Requests
+## Submitting Pull requests
 1. Fork the default branch of the relevant repo
 2. Create a branch with a meaningful name; i.e - some-feature-name-fix
-3. Commit and make a pull request
+3. Make a pull request

 Thank you for helping make Kaltura even more awesome! :)